CLI

 orbiter auth --key <YOUR_API_KEY> # Will bypass the prompt and authorize

-orbiter orgs
+orbiter deploy

 create

-Uploads and create a new site on Orbiter.
-Must include the --domain or -d for the default subdomain of the site.
-After providing a name give the path to the file or folder of the website you are creating, must contain an index.html file.
+for the default subdomain of the site.
+After providing a name give the path to the file or folder of the website you are creating, must contain an index.html

 orbiter create --domain mysite ./dist